 For those days when a full rain jacket is too much, but a paper-thin windbreaker just isn’t enough, the Gorewear Lupra mountain bike jacket fills the gap.
 It’s an interesting blend of fabrics that places their Gore Infinium Windstopper material across the chest, shoulders, upper arms, and hood, but with a far more breathable material everywhere else.

 On its own, that would make it a decent jacket for cool-weather pursuits.
 But it’s the pockets and hood that make it great for mountain biking in particular.
+In fact, I liked it so much that it made our list of the best mountain bike jackets.

 Under the hood’s visor is a slim gripper panel that rests against your helmet’s visor.
 Cinch it down with the two elastic side cords and the rear adjustment to customize the fit and it hugs your helmet, then turns with it thanks to that grip strip.